go-playground/mold/README.md

 Package mold
 ============

-Package mold is a general library to help modify or set data on data structures and other objects.
+Package mold is a general library to help modify or set data within data structures and other objects.

 How can this help me you ask, please see the examples [here](_examples/full/main.go)